6 Mistakes to Avoid When Managing A Google Ads Account

 Disregarding Negative Keywords

 It’s easy to forget about negative keywords until your ad costs and cost per conversion skyrocket due to irrelevant search terms.
-Negative keywords are simply, a word or phrase that is not associated with your services, products, and brand but can trigger an ad.
-For example, if you are a personal injury lawyer can you bid on that as a broad match keyword, but then your ads may be triggered for terms like ‘criminal lawyer’ and ‘corporate lawyer’.
+Negative keywords are a word or phrase that is not associated with your services, products, and brand, but that can still trigger an ad.
+For example, if you are a personal injury lawyer, you can bid on personal injury lawyer as a broad match keyword, but then your ads may be triggered for terms like ‘criminal lawyer’ and ‘corporate lawyer’.

-Along with keyword research, it’s important to regularly review your search term reports and add all irrelevant and unnecessary terms as a negative to allow your ads to only appear for terms that make send, while also keeping the cost reasonable.
+Along with keyword research, it’s essential to regularly review your search term reports and add all irrelevant and unnecessary terms as negative keywords, to ensure your ads only appear for relevant search queries.
+Regularly adding negative keywords to your campaigns will not only improve the quality of your ad traffic but will also help control costs and free up budget for you best-performing keywords.

-Consider adding a general negative keyword list containing all broad match terms that you definitely don’t want to appear for, like x rated content.
+Consider adding a general negative keyword list to your account that contains all broad match terms that you are certain you don’t want to appear for, for example, adult-themed keywords, job, career, support, free, and employee name keywords.

 Not Testing Bid Strategies

-There are many bid strategies available to be used and it can be a daunting task to figure out which one to use and when to use them.
+There are many bid strategies available in Google Ads, and it can be a daunting task to figure out which one to use and when to use them.
 It is crucial that you test out strategies to find which one best matches your needs.
-You can choose a manual strategy so you can have more control over CPC and spend, or you can aim for an automatic strategy where Google will find the most clicks or conversions at the best possible price.
+You can choose a manual strategy so you can have more control over Cost Per Click (CPC) and ad spend, or you can aim for an automated strategy, where Google’s machine learning algorithms will adjust your bids automatically to generate the most clicks or conversions at the best possible price.

 Not Adding Ad Extensions

-Extensions are a great way to add extra information to your ads and take up more space in the search results to capture more attention from potential customers.
-There are a variety of Google Ad Extensions to choose from and you can even add multiple, from displaying your businesses location, site links, phone numbers and so much more.
+Ad Extensions are a great way to add extra information to your ads and increase the visibility of your ads in the search results.
+There are a variety of Google Ad Extensions to choose from, and you can even add multiple extensions, such as businesses location, site links, phone numbers and many more.